Vunivalu of Bau

-Turaga na Vunivalu na Tui Kaba is the Paramount Chief of the Kubuna Confederacy, loosely translated the title means Warlord of Bau or Root of War.
+Turaga Bale na Vunivalu na Tui Kaba, shortened as Vunivalu, is the Paramount Chief of the Kubuna Confederacy of the chiefly island of Bau in Fiji.
+Loosely translated the title means Warlord of Bau or "Root of War".
 The succession to the title does not follow primogeniture, but the candidate must be a high-ranking member of the Tui Kaba clan.